pyconjp/2012.pycon.jp/sphinx/program/sessions.rst

 .. _japanese-sessions-ja:
-.. include:: sessions-local.in
+.. include:: sessions-local-ja.in

 .. _english-sessions-ja:
-.. include:: sessions-global.in
+.. include:: sessions-global-ja.in